smudge/decks/so-you-want-to-give-a-conference-talk.md

 - Secondly, you'll be asked to write a more detailed breakdown or outline.
 Only the review committee will see this.
 - What you want to demonstrate here is:
-  - That you generally know what you're talking about.
+  - That you've thought through everything you want to say.
   - That you know who your audience will be at the conference, and you've tailored your content to them.
   - That you've thought about what you'd like your audience to take away from the talk.
 What is the desired outcome?
   - That you have the right amount of material for the time allotted.